Historical Tours at The Knox Mansion

 Grace Knox, her son Seymour H. Jr., and daughters Marjorie and Dorothy lived in the mansion after Mr. Knox’s death.
 Seymour H. Knox, Jr.’s sons, Northrup and Seymour H. III co-owned the NHL’s Buffalo Sabres.
 The last Knox to occupy the home was Marjorie Knox Klopp, her husband, and two children.

 In 1969, The Montefiore Club, a private men’s association, purchased the residence to use as its headquarters.
 The club added athletic facilities to the rear of the building, including a gymnasium, squash courts, and locker room with shower facilities.

 In 1978, CTG (Computer Task Group) purchased the Knox mansion from the Montefiore Club for $1.3 million to serve as its new corporate headquarters.
 CTG occupied the building until 2021 when it was announced that Ross Cellino of Cellino Law purchased the building to serve as its new corporate headquarters.
-Cellino Law, one of the largest personal injury firms in New York, has offices in Buffalo, Rochester, Melville, Garden City, and Manhattan.
+Cellino Law, one of the largest personal injury firms in New York, has offices in Buffalo, Rochester, Long Island, and Manhattan.

-Sources: 2019 Computer Tash Group, Inc. and The Buffalo News
+Sources: 2019 Computer Task Group, Inc. and The Buffalo News